the-turing-way/the-turing-way/book/website/communication/research-objects.md

 ## Summary
 Research outcomes encompass publications, data, software, bibliographical material and any other resources (such as experimental workflows, standards) that can be potentially useful for conducting research.

+A Research Object (RO) {cite:ps}`Garciasilva2019-research-objects` is a method for the identification, aggregation and exchange of scholarly information on the Web.
-Research Objects (ROs) {cite:ps}`Garciasilva2019-research-objects` allow working open by design and share during the research process and not only the research outputs at the end.
+ROs allow working 'open by design' and share research outputs during the research process and not only results at the end.
+The primary goal of the research object approach is to provide a mechanism to associate related resources about a scientific investigation so that they can be shared using a single identifier [{term}`def<Identifier>`] {cite:ps}`Belhajjame2015RO`.

 In this chapter, we will introduce ROs, their typologies and which platform and technologies exist to create and publish them.